 The bill H. 3804 aims to amend Section 44-53-370 of the South Carolina Code of Laws to decriminalize the possession of marijuana and hashish.
 Specifically, it proposes that possession of twenty-eight grams (one ounce) or less of marijuana, or ten grams or less of hashish, will no longer be treated as a criminal offense.
-Instead, law enforcement will have the authority to issue a civil citation for these amounts, which represents a significant shift in how such offenses are handled.
-The bill also outlines penalties for violations, including fines ranging from one hundred to two hundred dollars for first-time offenders, and establishes provisions for conditional discharge and participation in drug abuse programs.
+Instead, law enforcement will be authorized to issue a civil citation for these amounts, which means individuals will not face arrest but may incur a fine ranging from one hundred to two hundred dollars for a first offense.
+The bill also outlines provisions for conditional discharge and participation in pretrial intervention programs for those charged with possession.

 Latest Version: 44-53-370